 Let’s see if looking at a lower time frame chart can shed any light on this trade.

-On this 4-hour chart we are able to see that the try continues to be in an uptrend (higher highs and better lows) which probably a support level is being established at the red line on the chart.
-If that support level holds, a trader may take a protracted position at that time, since that try would then begin to be moving back within the direction of the uptrend on the Daily chart.
+On this 4-hour chart, we can see that the try continues to be in an uptrend (higher highs and better lows) which probably a support level is being established at the red line on the chart.
+If that support level holds, a trader may take a protracted position at that time, since that try would then begin to move back within the direction of the uptrend on the Daily chart.
 (If a candle closes below support, however, we would then wait for another bottom to be formed before going long.)
 A more conservative trader would wait to enter a long position when the pair breaks above resistance at the black line.

 The key here as it relates to multiple time frame analysis is that we are using a lower time frame chart to take a more granular look at how the pair is trading before we make our entry decision.

-Let’s see picture below to a 1-hour chart on this pair.
+Let’s see the picture below for a 1-hour chart on this pair.

-Looking at the 1-hour chart we are able to see that the support level (red) has been tested many times.
-This strengthens the assumption that this support level might hold and should the purpose from that the renewed move to the upside is launched. ought to value action shut below support, as within the case presented on the 4-hour chart, we’d then wait till a brand new bottom is made before taking a protracted position. to possess a better level of confidence, however, a trader may wait till resistance has been broken and a candle closes on top of our resistance, the black line. an in depth on top of that level would indicate that patrons are once more on top of things during this time frame.
+Looking at the 1-hour chart we can see that the support level (red) has been tested many times.
+This strengthens the assumption that this support level might hold should the purpose from that the renewed move to the upside be launched. ought to value action shut below support, as within the case presented on the 4-hour chart, we’d then wait till a brand new bottom is made before taking a protracted position. to possess a better level of confidence, however, a trader may wait till resistance has been broken and a candle closes on top of our resistance, the black line.
+A depth on top of that level would indicate that patrons are once more on top of things during this time frame.

-By using these 3 charts of the AUD/USD in 3 completely different time frames, we have a tendency to hope we have a tendency to were able to demonstrate how a trader will use multi time frame analysis, to realize greater insight and confidence on how a try is moving and the way to optimize their entry within the direction of the trend.
+By using these 3 charts of the AUD/USD in 3 completely different time frames, we hope we will be able to demonstrate how a trader will use multi-time frame analysis, to realize greater insight and confidence on how a try is moving and the way to optimize their entry within the direction of the trend.

-If you wanna looking for an accurate forex trading signals, so just looking strong support resistance levels from four hour time frame and daily time frame.
-A zone of strong support resistance levels from this both time frame have a big probability to reverse but candlestick reversal patterns still need to be appears first on this levels.
-So, if this reversal candlestick patterns didn’t appears on this support resistance zone, so price still want to continue to retest of last high or last low or just wanna make a new high or a new low.
-This is forex market psychology all about.
-And lastly test it with highly recommended forex brokers such
+If you wanna looking for accurate forex trading signals, so just look for strong support resistance levels from a four-hour time frame and a daily time frame.
+A zone of strong support resistance levels from this both time frame have a big probability to reverse but candlestick reversal patterns still need to appear first on these levels.
+So, if this reversal candlestick pattern doesn’t appear on this support resistance zone, the price still wants to continue to retest the last high or last low or just wanna make a new high or a new low.
+This is what forex market psychology is all about.
+And lastly, test it with highly recommended forex brokers such

-that offers high laverage up to 1:1000 and can be done with small deposits.
+EXNESS, HOT FOREX, TICKMILL, ROBOFOREX, IC MARKETS, VT MARKETS, FUSION MARKETS, PEPPERSTONE that offers high leverage up to 1:1000 and can be done with small deposits.